 In Britain they modeled Gothic jewelry straight from an album of Gothic tracery in the possession of the prominent jewelers, Rundell, Bridge & Rundell.
 Britain, however, never embraced Gothic as a national style.
 Drawing heavily from ecclesiastical metalwork, Gothic revival jewelry became tentatively linked to Catholicism and was therefore resistant to being overwhelmingly embraced.
 More popular were designs evocative of the Renaissance or Tudor style.

 In 1856 an important suite of jewelry was commissioned for the Countess of Granville to wear as she accompanied her husband, the Ambassador Extraordinary and representative of Queen Victoria to the coronation of Tsar Alexander II in Moscow.
 This suite became known as the “Devonshire Parure” and is comprised of seven ornaments which include a coronet, diadem, bandeau, comb, necklace, stomacher and bracelet which were created from enameled gold and designed to exploit a collection of eighty-eight cameos and intaglios from the third Duke of Devonshire’s collection.
 The parure is believed to be the first piece made in the Holbeinesque style.
 After accomplishing its primary purpose, the parure was exhibited throughout England, ending up at the International Exhibition of 1872.
-It is still extant, in its entirety, to this day and is on display at the recently refurbished Chatsworth House, home of the Duke and Duchess of Devonshire.
+It is still extant in its entirety and is on display at the recently refurbished Chatsworth House, home of the Duke and Duchess of Devonshire.

 While these designs were neither duplicated exactly from the many paintings attributed to Holbein nor from the actual jewelry designs by him located at the British Museum, this jewelry was arbitrarily given the moniker “Holbeinesque.”
 Spurred on to popularity by orders for Holbein-style jewels from the royal family, Holbeinesque remained popular for another 30 years.
 By the 1862 Exhibition the term Holbeinesque was being liberally used to describe any new jewelry pieces and all the prominent jewelers of the time were purveyors of the style.
 Devonshire-style settings – a vertical oval pendant centering a cabochon or gem-set motif became the model for Holbeinesque jewels.